SDRausty/sdrausty.github.io/index.md

 Message to https://github.com/xeffyr DITTO

 Did you wanna root my device to getta my BITCOINS, my Tesla autodrive?
 @Grimler91 BITTCOINS+literature?
 You know, latex is elastic.
+Read my work through your latex *.deb.
+I think not @Grim.
 Neo-Oli the Swiss banker, can you please confirm?
 Or are you hiding in the Alpine Mountains?

 You didn't like the timings, did you?